 Members of the Guitar Ensemble study, perform, and record music for multiple guitars and bass from Renaissance through 20th-century composers, including American jazz and rock styles.
 Students learn improvisation, composition, and arranging techniques.
 The ensemble presents at least two performances each semester and participates in a recording session in a major recording studio.
-Spring semester 2015, the Guitar Ensemble premiered a new music video produced by Krzysztof Walczak.
+The Guitar Ensemble premiered a new music video in May 2015.
+The audio, an excerpt from Dave Brubeck's Blue Rondo a la Turk, was recorded at Creation Audio in Minneapolis.

 Small Guitar Ensemble